kevinwatson/rails-database-patterns-book/070-chapter-06.md

 end
 ```

-Scopes can be simple one-liners like `where(kind: 'plush')`, or chained `ActiveRecord::Relation` objects.
+Scopes can be simple one-liners like `where(kind: 'plush')`, or chained `ActiveRecord::Relation` objects as the example above shows.

 ## Resources